sw2719/steam-account-switcher/README.md

 STEAM is a trademark of Valve.

-This app has no affiliation with Steam or Valve.
+This app has no affiliation with Steam and Valve.

 # Features
 * Switch between your accounts with just few clicks.